 - Cut a piece of fishing line to tie the fabric: Eight inches will be plenty.

 - Bring the fabric together and twist.
 When the excess fabric is twisted together, double it over itself and tie with fishing line.

 - Cut a small hole for the plant to grow out of.

 - Place the container in the aquarium.
 The plastic container can be concealed using large flat rocks and root wood.

-- You can keep a tiger lotus blossoming for many months by cutting the flowers before they wilt, and turn to fruit.
+- Cut the flowers: You can keep a tiger lotus blossoming for many months by cutting the flowers before they wilt, and turn to fruit.
 No fruit, no seeds.

-- Tiger lotus will not produce blossoms if they have no floating leaves.
+- Cut the surface runners: Tiger lotus will not produce blossoms if they have no floating leaves.
 If you trim the surface runners, no blossoms will be created.
 Cutting the surface runners will also promote submerged leaf growth and slow overall growth.
 No blossoms, no fruits, no seeds.

-- Plants need red light to produce blossoms.
-If you grow the Tiger Lotus under atinic blue and soft white light, it will not blossom.
+- Use blue and white light: Plants need red light to produce blossoms.
+If you grow the Tiger Lotus under actinic blue and soft white light, it will not blossom.

 The tiger lotus's floating leaves (pads) allow it to access the abundance of CO2 in the air.
 Water doesn't hold very much CO2, even if you use CO2 injection in your aquarium.
 If you clip the runners that the plant sends to the surface, then the growth rate will be slower.
 Cutting the surface runners also prevents blossoms and encourages submerged leaf growth.